Explore and investigate the creative and rewarding artistic skills of lino cutting with artist and experienced teacher Catherine Carmyllie.

 You will be invited to join a closed Facebook group where you can get 1-2-1 feedback from your tutor, chat with other participants and ask questions at any time.

 With each session, you will receive a course handout to download and keep.
 The handouts detail what that session has covered so all the information is there to refer back at any time.
-Lessons will be released at 2 pm on Tuesday 9th and Thursday 11th June, however, you can watch videos in your own time as you will have access to your course for 12 weeks after release!
+Each session will be released weekly, however, you can watch videos in your own time as you will have access to your course for 12 weeks after release!

 Catherine is a Liverpool based Artist currently working across painting and textile art.
 She completed a Textile Art degree at Huddersfield University before spending 6 months at The Arts and Crafts Academy of Kuopio, Finland where she had the opportunity to learn ancient Scandinavian skills such as bookbinding, weaving, feltmaking amongst others.
 Catherine regularly teaches workshops and can’t wait to get started with her online classes.